awwx/meteor-wiki/Meteor-Style-Guide.md

     } else
       throw new Error("No widget trading for you");

+### Always use semicolons; beware semicolon insertion when breaking lines

+JavaScript permits semicolons to be omitted sometimes at the end of statements.
+Don't do this.

+When breaking lines you must be careful to avoid the JavaScript semicolon insertion feature.
+For example, this code:

+    return
+      doSomething() * 2 + 27;

+will be interpreted by JavaScript as:

+    return;
+    doSomething() * 2 + 27;

 ### Signature comment for `arguments`

 If a function takes more arguments than there are formal parameters (via `arguments`), comment like so: